rajkiranmattewada/Timetune/privacy-policy.md

 # Privacy Policy for TimeTune - Learn by Listening

-Last updated: April 24, 2026
+Last updated: May 17, 2026

-TimeTune does not collect, store, transmit, or sell any personal data.

-**Data Storage:** All learning data, quiz scores, progress, and settings are stored locally on your device.
-No data ever leaves your device.
+**Data Storage:** All learning data, quiz scores, progress, and settings are stored locally on your device using Apple's SwiftData framework.

+**Anonymous Analytics:** TimeTune uses PostHog (posthog.com) to collect anonymous usage analytics.
+A random identifier is generated at install to deduplicate events.
+This identifier is not linked to your name, Apple ID, email address, or any device advertising ID (IDFA).
+Analytics are used solely to understand how features are used and improve the app.
+No personal information is transmitted.

 **No Accounts:** No account creation, login, or registration required.

+**No Advertising:** TimeTune contains no advertisements and your data is never sold or shared with advertisers.

-**No Analytics:** We do not use any analytics, tracking, or telemetry.
+**No Third-Party Tracking:** We do not use any ad networks, tracking SDKs, or data brokers.
+PostHog receives only anonymous behavioral signals.

-**No Advertising:** TimeTune contains no advertisements.

-**No Third-Party Services:** Core functionality requires no network connection.

-**Children's Privacy:** We do not collect any personal information from children.
+**Children's Privacy:** We do not collect any personal information from children or adults.

-**Notifications:** Local only, processed entirely on-device.
+**Notifications:** Scheduled learning reminders and re-engagement notifications are managed locally.
+Notification delivery is handled by Apple's notification infrastructure.

 **Contact:** rajkiranmattewada@gmail.com